ArriveSafe program returns in time for St. Patrick’s Day - NewsBreak

 Montgomery County Prosecuting Attorney Mat Heck, Jr. announced that ArriveSafe will return for the first time in years due to COVID-19.
 The program is in partnership with Heidelberg Distributing, Budweiser and Key-Ads.

-According to the National Highway Traffic Safety Administration, around 1 out of 3 crash fatalities on the St. Patrick’s Day period involved a drunk driver in 2020.
+According to the National Highway Traffic Safety Administration, around one out of three crash fatalities on the St. Patrick’s Day period involved a drunk driver in 2020.

 The ArriveSafe program will offer free Uber rides home for Montgomery County residents up to a $50 value and will run from Thursday at 6 a.m. through Sunday at 6 a.m.